Language selection

 • promotional and professional development opportunities

-For experienced telecommunicators from other police agencies in Canada, you'll enjoy:
+For experienced police dispatchers from police agencies in Canada, you'll enjoy:

 • a competitive salary in line with your prior work experience (PO-TCO-02)

-• career opportunities - as an RCMP telecommunications operator you will be a federal public service employee, meaning you can apply for and transfer to other RCMP and Government of Canada jobs
+• unlimited career opportunities - as an RCMP 9‑1‑1 Police Dispatcher you are a federal public service employee, meaning you can apply for and transfer to other RCMP and Government of Canada jobs

 • work shifts, including nights, evenings, weekends and holidays